-This definition is complex, and has several important features that we will try to elucidate.
-Complexity is one feature.
-The game of chess is a practice, whereas tic-tac-toe is not.
-The game of football is a practice, whereas throwing a football accurately is not.
-Farming is a practice, whereas planting turnips is not.
+This definition is complex, and requires elucidation.
+We will do so by examining several of its important features.
+First, practices are complex.
+The card game of bridge is a practice, whereas Rochambeau ("rock, paper, scissors") is not.
+The game of tennis is a practice, whereas hitting a tennis ball over the net is not.
+Gardening is a practice, whereas planting flowers is not.

-The pursuit of excellence is a second feature.
+Second, practices are characterized by the pursuit of excellence or, at least, competence.
 People who engage in practices strive to be good at them.
-Moreover, what constitutes excellence is itself defined by standards internal to the practice, largely established by practitioners themselves.
-Thus, one is perfectly free to say something like "I don't know much about art, but I know what I like."
-But one is not entitled to expect that anyone (especially artists) will care what you like or interpret your likes and dislikes as an indication of the quality of the art.
+Third, what constitutes excellence is itself defined by standards internal to the practice, largely established by practitioners themselves.
+Thus, one is perfectly free to say something like, "I don't know much about art, but I know what I like."
+But one is not entitled to expect that anyone (especially artists) will care what one likes or interpret one's likes and dislikes as an indication of the quality of the art.
+In another domain, the quality of a search engine in presenting users with exactly the information they seek (the telos of search engine design, after all) need have nothing to do with the profits it generates for shareholders.
+Software designers engaged in the practice seek search engine excellence.
+Shareholders, and software designers who are not "practitioners," seek profitability.

 The concept of excellence is necessarily imprecise.
-First, if MacIntyre is right, excellence is a moving target, since as practices develop, the standards of excellence among practitioners change.
+First, if MacIntyre is right, excellence is a moving target since, as practices develop, the standards of excellence among practitioners change.
 And second, each practice has standards of excellence that are peculiar to it.
 There is no abstract standard of excellence that unites instances of excellence across different practices.
-Moreover, there is room for disagreement, both among practitioners and between practitioners and non-practitioners, about what excellence means.
+Moreover, there is room for disagreement - both among practitioners, and between practitioners and non-practitioners - about what excellence means (see Kuhn, 1977 for a parallel argument about judgments of the excellence of scientific theories among practicing scientists).
 Nonetheless, however imprecise "excellence" may be, in MacIntyre's (and Aristotle's) telling, only activities that have standards of excellence can be practices.

-A third feature of practices, most important for purposes of this chapter, is that practitioners pursue goods or ends that are internal to the practice itself.
+A fourth feature of practices, most important for purposes of this chapter, is that practitioners pursue goods or ends that are internal to the practice itself.
 In other words, there is an intimate relation between the ends of the practice and the means to achieve those ends.
-For our hypothetical second-grade teacher, educating students and engendering in them enthusiasm for learning are internal to the practice.
+For our hypothetical second grade teacher, educating students and engendering in them enthusiasm for learning are internal to the practice.
 Salary and benefits, job security, and summers off are not.
-These ends could be achieved in other ways, through any number of other occupations; the relations between her teaching and these ends are purely instrumental.
+These ends could be achieved in other ways, through any number of other occupations; the relations between the teacher's teaching and these ends are purely instrumental.
 Not even praise and admiration from parents and peers is unambiguously internal to the practice.
 Perhaps praise for excellence as a teacher is; praise for excellence more generally is not.

-Finally, in MacIntyre's conception, practices and the goods toward which they are aimed develop.
-As people continue to practice-as farmers, chess players, biologists, or psychologists-standards of excellence change.
-What it means to be an excellent psychologist in 2015 is likely quite different from what it meant to be an excellent psychologist in 1965.
+Finally, in MacIntyre's conception, practices and the goals toward which they are aimed develop.
+As people - gardeners, bridge players, biologists, teachers, software engineers, or psychologists - continue to practice, standards of excellence change.
+That is, what it means to be an excellent psychologist in 2017 is likely quite different from what it meant to be an excellent psychologist in 1967.
 The line between what is and is not a practice is sometimes fuzzy, and some activities may be practices at one point in their development but not at another.
 But we think the differences between prototypical practices and mere instrumental activities are clear.
 And we also think MacIntyre's framework enables us to discern whether a given participant in a practice is a true practitioner or not.